liangyinchuan/blog/how-to-deploy-laravel.md

 Apparently you already have some **Laravel application** and some **server** or **shared hosting**.
 Now you need to automate the process of **deployment**.
-Deployer will helps you in this as it ships with some ready to use recipes for **Laravel** based application.
+Deployer will help you in this as it ships with some ready to use recipes for **Laravel** based application.

 Let's start with [installation](/docs/installation) of Deployer.
-Run next commands in terminal:
+Run the following commands in terminal:

 ```sh
 curl -LO https://deployer.org/deployer.phar